Delorme History, Family Crest & Coats of Arms

 The surname Delorme was first found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme departments, where the family had an integral role in the social and cultural aspects of the region.

-Important Dates for the Delorme family
+Early History of the Delorme family

 This web page shows only a small excerpt of our Delorme research.
 Another 178 words (13 lines of text) covering the years 1510, 1570, 1613, 1650, 1650, 1510, 1570, 1613 and 1650 are included under the topic Early Delorme History in all our PDF Extended History products and printed products wherever possible.